-High Capacity: The Velocirax comes in 3, 4, 5, 6, and 7 bike capacity for maximum customization to your specific needs.
+High Capacity: The Velocirax comes in 3, 4, 5, 6, and 7 bike capacities for customization to your specific needs.
 It is the only bike rack on the market to offer a 7 bike option.

 Dampening System: The dampening system at the rack hinge point provides resistance so that the bikes lower slowly, and will never come crashing down.

 Roll-in Loading: When the Velocirax is tilted down, 29er bikes can be rolled into the wheel baskets – no true lifting required.
-For smaller bikes with shorter wheelbases, you will have to lift the bikes into the baskets.
+Lifting is required, however, on trucks with higher hitches as well as on all cars when loading bikes with shorter wheelbases.

 No suspension fork required: Because the bike’s tire is the only point of contact, bikes with and without front suspension forks can be carried.
 (Some vertical racks hang by the suspension fork, like the Yakima Hangover and North Shore Racks.)